 At Penn State…From September 2014 to June 2015 I served as Interim Associate Dean for Graduate and Undergraduate Studies for the College of IST.
-I also serve on the Rock Ethics Institute Internal Advisory Board, am a member of the University’s Open Access Task Force, will serve as a faculty senator in 2017-2018.
+I also serve on the Rock Ethics Institute Internal Advisory Board, am a member of the University’s Open Access Task Force, and serve as a faculty senator for the 2017-2018 academic year.

 For science…From 2010-2012 I served as a Program Manager in the U.S. National Science Foundation, first in the Office of International Science and Engineering and next in the Office of Cyberinfrastructure.

 During this time I traveled to Iraq to assist in a workshop to further develop Iraqi science and technology policy.
 Critical issues included the role and function of universities in training scientists but also as centers for innovation and entrepreneurship.